jobedev95/devops24/examinations/06/README.md

 Describe in simple terms what your preferred task flow would look like, not necessarily implemented in Ansible, but in general terms.

+### ANSWER:
+Since each restart causes downtime it would be preferable to both minimize the amount of restarts and also to schedule them in a way that makes it less disruptive.

+I would begin with grouping tasks related by service or component, such as all nginx tasks, system configurations or database settings etc. This would decrease the amount of restarts required, since a restart would be triggered only when all changes for a certain service have been applied.

+To ensure high availability, changes can be rolled out in batches instead of being applied to the full inventory all at once.
+Restarts can also be scheduled during low-traffic windows with cron or an orchestrator to avoid downtime during peak hours.

+Additionally, when possible configurations can be reloaded instead of hard restarting the system to apply the changes.